 Upskilling is the process of enhancing the skills and knowledge of employees in their current roles.

-It focuses on providing continuous learning opportunities to the workforce, for keeping up with the ever-changing demands from clients and the market.
+It focuses on providing continuous learning opportunities to the workforce, to keep up with the ever-changing demands from clients and the market.

 Upskilling involves advancing the existing expertise of employees to fill skill gaps and improve performance.

-· Another example: The level of visual presentation is going up in business proposals and picthes.
-Which means sales people must learn to use online designing software like Canva.
+· Another example: The level of visual presentation is going up in business proposals and pictures.
+This means salespeople must learn to use online designing software like Canva.
 The use of CRM solutions is also a must.
-Sales people must learn to use these platforms effectively to remain competitive in the marketplace.
+Salespeople must learn to use these platforms effectively to remain competitive in the marketplace.

 So, the upskilling is important for remaining competitive in the business.